 With tons of delicious flavors to choose from, you’d think it would be difficult to choose a flavor.
 NOPE.
 The second I saw the words “Salted, Malted Chocolate Chip Cookie Dough” I was gone.
 It’s probably a good thing I don’t live anywhere near a Salta & Straw, I would definitely need to buy a larger wardrobe.

-The Cookie Dough Cafe
+12. Edible Cookie Dough from The Cookie Dough Cafe

 Honestly, the allure of this place is already summed up in the name, but I’ll tell you about it anyway.
 Ever since I lived across the street from DŌ in NYC and never went (I’ve been cursing myself ever since), I’ve wanted to try edible cookie dough.